masumsoft/express-cassandra/README.md

 Understanding the primary key parts is a crucial concept to cassandra data modeling.
 To get a detailed idea about them, read the cassandra documentation.
 For your convenience, following are some links to the relevant documentation pages:

-Read more about composite keys on the <a href="http://docs.datastax.com/en/cql/3.3/cql/cql_using/useCompositePartitionKeyConcept.html" target="_blank">composite key doc</a>
+Read more about composite keys on the [composite key doc](http://docs.datastax.com/en/cql/3.3/cql/cql_using/useCompositePartitionKeyConcept.html)

-Read more about the compound key here on the <a href="http://docs.datastax.com/en/cql/3.3/cql/cql_using/useCompoundPrimaryKeyConcept.html" target="_blank">compound key documentation</a>
+Read more about the compound key here on the [compound key documentation](http://docs.datastax.com/en/cql/3.3/cql/cql_using/useCompoundPrimaryKeyConcept.html)

 - `clustering_order`: here you can define the clustering order of the clustering keys.
 If order is not defined, default value of ASC (ascending) is used.

 - `materialized_views` provides you the ability to define cassandra 3.x materialized views for your model table.
-You may want to read more about it on the <a href="http://docs.datastax.com/en/cql/3.3/cql/cql_using/useCreateMV.html" target="_blank">materialized view documentation</a>.
+You may want to read more about it on the [materialized view documentation](http://docs.datastax.com/en/cql/3.3/cql/cql_using/useCreateMV.html).
 This is generally suited for querying high cardinality fields.

 - `indexes` are the index of your table.
 It's always an array of field names.
-You can read more on the <a href="http://docs.datastax.com/en/cql/3.3/cql/cql_using/usePrimaryIndex.html" target="_blank">secondary index documentation</a>.
+You can read more on the [index documentation](http://docs.datastax.com/en/cql/3.3/cql/cql_using/usePrimaryIndex.html).
 This is generally suited for querying low cardinality fields, but not as low as boolean fields or fields with very limited number of variants.
 Very low cardinality fields are not a good separator of large datasets and hence not worthwhile to index.

 - `custom_index` provides the ability to define custom indexes with a Cassandra table.
 The `on` section should contain the column name on which the index should be built, the `using` section should contain the custom indexer class path and the `options` section should contain the passed options for the indexer class if any.